Fun3DP/ElecTray/README.md

 </p>

 <p align="center">
-A drawer mod for Voron's 2.4 electronic components (350mm only)
+A drawer mod for the Voron 2.4's electronic components (350mm only)
 </p>

 <br>